ayvajs/ayvajs-docs/tutorials/behavior-api-tempest-stroke.md

 <h3 id="other-motion-shapes">Other Motion Shapes</h3>

 It is possible to use functions other than cosine by specifying the ```motion``` parameter.
-This property should be a function that creates the value provider to use for the motion.
+This parameter should be a function that creates the value provider to use for the motion.
 There are currently two additional built-in types available:

 #### Parabolic